Community involvement in the planning process

 Making Places initiative (Community Led Design Fund)

 The Making Places initiative encourages communities to participate in the development of their local places.
 Since 2011 to 2012 we have run a grant scheme that helped to fund the delivery of design charrettes in communities across Scotland.
-More information about this initiative can be found on the Making Places initiative page.
-Applications for funding in 2017 to 2018 are now closed.
+More information about this initiative, together with the Place Standard Conversations Fund, can be found on the Making Places initiative prospectus and application form.
+Applications for funding in 2018 to 2019 are now open.

 Assessing the standard of places